About UsAs Seen On

 Settlement reached with Kia/Hyundai over theft protections

-Ohio along with several other states, have reached a settlement with Kia and Hyundai over substandard theft protections in some of their vehicles that led to theft and damage.
-Over the past several years, vehicles manufactured by Kia and Hyundai were among the most stolen vehicles in the U.S. and here in Northeast Ohio.
-The lawsuit filed against the companies alleged that millions of vehicles nationwide lacked industry-standard anti-theft technology, which resulted in numerous thefts, joy-riding incidents and threatened public safety, according to the lawsuit.
+Ohio, along with several other states, has reached a settlement with Kia and Hyundai over substandard theft protection in some of their vehicles, leading to theft and damage.
+Over the past several years, Kia and Hyundai vehicles have been among the most stolen in the U.S. and here in Northeast Ohio.
+The lawsuit filed against the companies alleged that millions of vehicles nationwide lacked industry-standard anti-theft technology, resulting in numerous thefts, joy-riding incidents, and threatening public safety, according to the lawsuit.
 One of those anti-theft measures is an engine immobilizer that prevents thieves from starting a vehicle’s engine without the vehicle’s “smart” key, which stores the vehicle’s electronic security code.
 The settlement requires Hyundai and Kia to: Equip all future vehicles sold in the United States with industry-standard engine immobilizer anti-theft technology; offer free zinc-reinforced ignition cylinder protectors to owners or lessees of eligible vehicles, including vehicles that previously were only eligible for the companies’ software updates; provide up to $4.5 million in restitution to eligible consumers whose cars are damaged by thieves; and pay $4.5 million to the states to cover the costs of the investigation.
 News 5's John Kosich is breaking down everything you need to know this morning about the settlement.

 Holiday Shipping Deadlines